AngelicaGuimaraes/P4_magnolia_tree_blog/README.md

 ### Project Purpose

-From Code Institutes assessment guide:
+From Code Institute's assessment guide:

 In this project, you'll build a Full-Stack site based on business logic used to control a centrally-owned dataset.
 You will set up an authentication mechanism and provide role-based access to the site's data or other activities based on the dataset.